 As collectors, we often want to know ‘who was the first’, and the jury is still very much out on this one.
 Many have suggested that it was Louis Comfort Tiffany, who was inspired by ancient Roman glass that had been dug up after centuries in the ground.
-The minerals and salts in the soil had given the glass a varied iridescent effect which he admired and strived to replicate.
-Others say Loetz was the first.
+The minerals and salts in the soil had given the glass a varied iridescent effect which he admired and strived to replicate with his patented techniques for Favrile glass of 1894.
+Others say Loetz was the first, with production of iridescent glass beginning around the same time.
 Yet others say that, like so many design movements, it was almost ‘something in the air’ with each ‘forerunner’ coming to a similar conclusion at around the same time.

 My good friend the Hungarian glass collector and professor Attila Sik has now added another name to the equation – Leo Valentin Pantocsek.
 A fellow Hungarian, Pantocsek (1812-93) was a medical doctor who received his degree in 1843.
 He became fascinated by the newly developed form of photography known as a daguerrotype and also ended up working in a glass factory owned by Stefan Kuchinka, in Utekac.
 There, in 1850, he developed the hyaloplastik (or hialoplastic) method, which he used for making glass coins that were embedded in glass chalices.
 Admired for their very fine level of detail and sharp pressed lines (right down to individual strands of hair of the person in profile), they won a gold medal at the Paris World Fair in 1855.
 Possibly made using some extension of the photographic daguerrotype process, Pantocsek took the secret of manufacture to his grave and surviving examples are not known.

-In 1856, he extended his existing technique or developed a new one to iridise blown glass vessels.
-The result was a range produced at a factory owned by János György Zahn in Zlatno (today in Slovakia) and shown and lauded at the (lesser known) 1862 World’s Fair in London.
+In 1856, he extended his existing technique or developed a new one to iridise blown glass vessels when working as technician at a factory owned by János György Zahn in Zlatno (today in Slovakia).
+The result was a range shown and lauded at the (lesser known) 1862 World’s Fair in London.
 An example of one of his confirmed vase designs for Zahn is shown here (right).
 You can see other Pantocsek designs for Zahn in the collection of the Museum of Applied Art in Budapest by clicking here.

 His native country did not hold his development in as high a regard, and it was largely ignored.
 Except by the Austrian Josef Lobmeyr and his brother who owned the esteemed glass company J&L Lobmeyr.
 They saw a future in the glass finish and ‘enticed’ one of Pantocsek’s glass-making colleagues away and thus learned how to make iridised glass.
-The Lobmeyr brothers passed this information on to their brother-in-law Wilhelm Kralik, who produced the glass for them at his factory.
+The Lobmeyr brothers passed this information (and probably the worker) on to their brother-in-law Wilhelm Kralik, who produced iridescent glass for Lobmeyr at one of his six Meyr’s Neffe factories – probably Adolfshutte.
 In 1873, Lobmeyr displayed a huge range of iridescent glass at the World’s Fair in Vienna where it received international attention and met with great success.
-The rest, as they say, is history, with many other makers and designers picking up on it and developing their own versions.
+The rest, as they say, is history, with many other makers and designers picking up on it and developing their own versions some twenty years later.

 Zahn’s Hungarian factory didn’t stop producing iridescent glass, but his reach was not wide or powerful enough to make any impact.
 It was obviously quite different for the other companies that took it up in the late 19thC.
 As Pantocsek didn’t write his recipe down, the company ceased production after his death in 1893.